-If you have same data you’d like to quickly turn into currency, there’s a super quick solution to help you out.
+If you have some data you’d like to quickly turn into currency, there’s a super quick solution to help you out.
 This shortcut can be particularly useful when you’re working with budgets, revenues or even salaries.

 To use this trick, simply highlight the cells you wish to update and press Control + Shift + 4.
-Thankfully, this shortcut is universal across Excel, Google Sheets, Mac and PC.
+Thankfully, this shortcut is universal across Excel, Google Sheets, Mac, and PC.